-Most R novices will start with Appendix A [A sample session], page 80.
-This should give some familiarity with the style of R sessions and more importantly some instant feedback on what actually happens.
+Most R novices will start with the introductory session in Appendix A. This should give some familiarity with the style of R sessions and more importantly some instant feedback on what actually happens.

 Many users will come to R mainly for its graphical facilities.
 See Chapter 12 [Graphics], page 62, which can be read at almost any time and need not wait until all the preceding sections have been digested.